Zubair-Abbas007/My-Portfolio/README.md

-My Portfolio Website
+__My Portfolio Website__

 This is a personal portfolio website built with React.
 The project serves as a showcase of my skills, projects, and professional experience, providing a clean and responsive platform for visitors to learn about my work.

-Features
+🚀 Features

-Multi-Page Navigation: The site includes different sections (e.g., Home, About, Portfolio, Contact) with a smooth routing experience.
+🌐 Multi-Page Navigation: The site includes different sections (e.g., Home, About, Portfolio, Contact) with a smooth routing experience.

-Dynamic Components: The project is built with reusable React components, such as SocialIcons and ThemeToggle, to maintain a modular and scalable codebase.
+⚙️ Dynamic Components: The project is built with reusable React components, such as SocialIcons and ThemeToggle, to maintain a modular and scalable codebase.

-Custom Hooks: Implements custom hooks to manage application-specific logic, such as a custom cursor (useCursor) and route handling (useRouter).
+🖱️ Custom Hooks: Implements custom hooks to manage application-specific logic, such as a custom cursor (useCursor) and route handling (useRouter).

-Responsive Design: The layout is designed to be responsive and visually appealing on various devices, from desktops to mobile phones.
+📱 Responsive Design: The layout is designed to be responsive and visually appealing on various devices, from desktops to mobile phones.

-Interactive Elements: Includes interactive features like a theme toggle to switch between light and dark modes.
+🌓 Interactive Elements: Includes interactive features like a theme toggle to switch between light and dark modes.

-Technologies Used
+🛠️ Technologies Used

 React: The primary JavaScript library for building the user interface.

 JavaScript: The programming language used for all application logic.